 Step 5: View and Adjust the WordPress site via WordPress Admin

-The WordPress dashboard is your command center.
-Here, you can draft new posts, design pages, handle themes and plugins, and tailor your site’s look, content, and operations.
+Essentially, the WordPress dashboard serves as your command center.
+From here, you can draft new posts, design pages, handle themes and plugins, and tailor your site’s look, content, and operations.

 Additional Tips For WordPress with Nginx